s-vargas/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-I am a current PhD student at the University of Maryland in the Government and Politics program.
+Raised in Jacksonville, Florida I've had an interest in race and diversity since adolescence.
 My research interests are race and identity politics in the United States.
 I received my Bachelor's degree in 2021 from the University of Florida.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Resume.pdf" "newtab" >}}resumé{{< /staticref >}}.